-Like Pinterest, Instragram is very much about sharing pictures-snapshots of your life so-to-speak.
+Like Pinterest, Instagram is very much about sharing pictures-snapshots of your life so-to-speak.
 Like on Facebook and Twitter, hashtags are used to accompany photos shared on Instagram.
 And also like on other social media platforms, using relevant hashtags is the best way to discover new accounts and pick up followers.
-User can also find out what hashtags are hot and trending by checking out sites like Hashtag.org and TopHashtags.com.
-Unlike Pinterest, Instagram is very hashtag driven and it’s a great way to comment, like (“heart”) and search for similar topics via the hashtag.
+A user can also find out what hashtags are hot and trending by checking out sites like Hashtag.org, Chandler Bolt’s Self Publishing School Social Media for Authors, and TopHashtags.com.
+Unlike Pinterest, Instagram is very hashtag-driven and it’s a great way to comment, like (“heart”) and search for similar topics via the hashtag.

-Now I’ve been told that 30 hash tags is normal….to me that sounds EXTREME.
+Now I’ve been told that 30 hashtags are normal….to me that sounds EXTREME.
 However, I think including 10-15 is not a bad idea.